COMMITMENTS AND CONTINGENCIES

 Operating Lease Commitment

-Pursuant to the terms of our non-cancelable lease agreements in effect at September 30, 2020, the following table summarizes our maturities of operating lease liabilities as of September 30, 2020:
+Pursuant to the terms of the Company’s non-cancelable lease agreements in effect at March 31, 2022, the following table summarizes the Company’s maturities of operating lease liabilities as of March 31, 2022:

 The entire disclosure for commitments and contingencies.